Popular Locations

 Common symptoms include:

-If the COVID-19 test is negative, Dr. Murray said treating RSV comes down to symptomatic care.
+Dr. Murray said treating RSV comes down to symptomatic care.
 Get kids rested and hydrated with fluids and chicken soup.

 RSV is just one of nearly a dozen other respiratory illnesses that tend to circulate in the fall and winter.
 Other common viruses include rhinovirus, which is the cause of the common cold, parainfluenza, which can cause croup, and the flu.